projectcalico/calico/test/README.md

 for the Kubernetes backend.
 This manifest is applied in the Makefile once kubernetes API server is running. crds.yaml creates the following CRDs:
-  - GlobalFelixConfig
+  - FelixConfig
-  - GlobalBGPPeer
+  - BGPPeer
-  - GlobalBGPConfig
+  - BGPConfig
   - IPPool
   - GlobalNetworkPolicy
+  - ClusterInfo

 These CRDs must be created in advance for any Calico deployment with Kubernetes backend, typically as part of the same manifest used to setup Calico.